albertoaflores/albertoaflores.github.io/_posts/2019/2019-12-04-activemq-bridging-topics-to-queues.markdown

 author: alberto
 categories: Development
 tags:
-- JMS
+- jms
-- Messaging
+- messaging
-- ActiveMQ
+- activeMQ
 excerpt: Topics and Queues are powerful components in a messaging infrastructure.
 There are times when you need to create a convention where producers always publish to topics and consumers always read from Queues while letting the message broker control the "message forwarding".
 This article describes how to configure such a setup with ActiveMQ.
 ---